Up to 60% off sofas & mattresses — limited‑time deals.

 L-shaped sofa vs sectional sofa vs corner sofa

-Most L-shaped sofas are sectionals, but not all sectionals are L-shaped.
-“Corner sofa” sometimes means a fixed L with a dedicated corner piece, while modular sectionals can break apart and re-form.
+Most L-shaped sofas are sectionals, but “sectional” is the broader term.
+If you are comparing categories more broadly, sectional vs sofa is a useful distinction to understand.
+“Corner sofa” often describes a fixed L with a dedicated corner piece, while many modular sectionals can be split or rearranged.

 Chaise return vs corner wedge